-Wo ould the Project: Potentially Significant Impact Potentially Significant Impact Unless Mitigation incorporated Less than Significant impact No impact a.
-Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? × b.
-Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases? ⊠
+Would the Project: Potentially Significant Impact Potentially Significant Impact Unless Mitigation incorporated Less than Significant impact No impact a.
+Ge or the enerate greenhouse gas emissions, either directly indirectly, that may have a significant impact on e environment? $\boxtimes$ b.
+Co ad of onflict with an applicable plan, policy or regulation lopted for the purpose of reducing the emissions greenhouse gases? ×